 Speaking of Jimmy Buffett, his sister Lucy has a restaurant right on the ICW.
 We called to see if we could stop for lunch.
 Lucy needs better help.
 They weren’t too interested in us using their dock so we passed on by.
 Lucy’s loss.

 On to the Wharf.
 Brent and Karen talked up the joint all summer so we had high expectations.

 Expectations met.
 There are real restaurants and shops.
-Nice floating docks.
+Excellent floating docks.
 Everything we need.
 They even put us in a slip right next to Second Wave for what surely will be the last time.

 Brent and Karen cleaned out Second Wave for prospective buyers.
 We got one last meal with them before they headed back to Texas this morning.
 Note the minivan.
 They were snobs about minivans before we convinced them.